phylo42/PEWO/README.md

 Procedure | Snakefile | Description
 --- | --- | ---
-Accuracy (ND + eND) | `eval_accuracy.smk` | Given a reference tree/alignment, compute both the "Node Distance" and "expected Node Distance" for a set of software and a set of conditions.
+Pruning-based Accuracy evaluation (PAC) | `eval_accuracy.smk` | Given a reference tree/alignment, compute both the "Node Distance" and "expected Node Distance" for a set of software and a set of conditions.
 This procedure is based on a pruning approach and an important parameter is the number of prunings that is run (see documentation).
-Ressources | `eval_ressources.smk` | Given a reference tree/alignment and a set of query reads, measures CPU/RAM consumptions for a set of software and a set of conditions.
+Ressources evaluation (RES) | `eval_ressources.smk` | Given a reference tree/alignment and a set of query reads, measures CPU/RAM consumptions for a set of software and a set of conditions.
 An important parameter is the number of repeats from which mean consumptions will be deduced (see documentation).
-Likelihood Improvement | `eval_likelihood.smk` | Given a reference tree and alignment, compute tree likelihoods induced by placements under a set of conditions, with a lower likelihood reflecting better placements.
+Likelihood-based Accuracy evaluation (LAC) | `eval_likelihood.smk` | Given a reference tree and alignment, compute tree likelihoods induced by placements under a set of conditions, with a lower likelihood reflecting better placements.